 The good news is you should be a pro at taking real estate courses by the time you take the additional 36 hours of courses.
 This guide will cover everything you need to know from course content to where to take them and what you can expect during class.

-The state of Iowa requires all applicants for a real estate license to complete three 12-hour courses, in addition to the pre-licensing course, you take before the licensing exam.
+The state of Iowa requires all applicants for a real estate license to complete three 12-hour courses, in addition to the 60-hour pre-licensing course.
 These additional courses cover practical knowledge topics you will need to know as an agent: buying practices, listing practices and developing professionalism and ethical practices.

 This is a comprehensive look at what your classes will cover: